Home/Meats/Guanciale

 What dishes commonly use guanciale?

-Guanciale is a key ingredient in traditional Italian dishes such as pasta all'amatriciana and pasta carbonara.
+Guanciale is commonly used in Italian dishes such as pasta all'amatriciana, carbonara, and as a topping for pizza.

 Can I substitute guanciale in recipes?